rabbitmq/rabbitmq-website/versioned_docs/version-3.13/memory-use/index.md

 both absolute and relative ("what uses most memory").
 This is an important aspect of [system monitoring](./monitoring).

-This guide focusses on reasoning about node's reported (monitored) memory footprint.
+This guide focuses on reasoning about node's reported (monitored) memory footprint.
 It is accompanied by a few closely related guides:

  * [Memory Threshold and Limit](./memory)